conekta/conekta-ruby/README.md

 }
 ```

+## Documentation

+Please visit the [official API reference](https://developers.conekta.com/api) for an up-to-date documentation.

 Development and Testing
 -----------------------
 Feel free to play with our library and make pull requests if you find any bugs.
-You can run the test suite with rspec from the library's root directory:
+You can run the test suite with [rspec](https://github.com/rspec/rspec-rails) from the library's root directory:

 ```shell
 bundle exec rspec
 ```

-To facilitate the development and testing process you can use one our ruby docker, docker preloaded with rvm and ruby versions 1.9.3, 2.1.9, 2.2.4 and 2.3.0:
+To facilitate the development and testing process you can use one of our Docker containers that come with [RVM](https://github.com/rvm/rvm) and [Ruby](https://www.ruby-lang.org/) versions 1.9.3, 2.1.9, 2.2.4 and 2.3.0:

 ```shell
 docker pull conekta/conekta-ruby

 docker run -ti conekta/conekta-ruby /bin/bash --login
 ```

-## License

-Developed in Mexico by [Conekta](https://www.conekta.com) in.
-Available with [MIT License](LICENSE).

 ***